-47. The collection rate of the Assessed Ordinary Contributions for the year 2021reached the level of 76.79% and the pledges in arrears reached the amount of EUR 1,355,940 as at 30 June 2021 (Appendix 2).

-48. Libya and Syrian Arab Republic are in arrears in an amount that equals the balance of the contribution for the year 2011 and the contributions due for the subsequent years.
-Algeria is in arrears in an amount that equals the balance of the contribution for the year 2016 and the contributions due for the subsequent years.
-Lebanon is in arrears in an amount that equals the balance of the contributions due for the years 2019-2020.
+- 47. The collection rate of the Assessed Ordinary Contributions for the year 2021 reached the level of 90.09% and the pledges in arrears reached the amount of EUR 1,048,205 as at 30 September 2021 (Appendix 2). - 48.
+Libya and Syrian Arab Republic are in arrears in an amount that equals the balance of the contribution for the year 2011 and the contributions due for the subsequent years.
+Algeria has complied with a payment plan according to which it has paid its entire contribution for the year 2020, together with the first instalment payable on its arrears amounting to EUR 35,596.
+Lebanon is in arrears in an amount that equals the balance of the contribution for the year 2016 and the contributions due for the years 2019-2020.
 Bosnia and Herzegovina is in arrears in the payment of its contributions for the years 2018-2020.
 Tunisia is in arrears for 2019 and 2020 contributions.